DewofyourYouth/DewofyourYouth.github.io/_posts/2019-08-05-basic-ecmanext.md

 > Compared to a decade ago, I think less of the language is good, but I think that good part is better.

 So, suffice it to say, he thinks it's a mixed bag.
 I'm going to have to read through his book for specifics on what he thinks about it.
-So I thought it would be interesting to first write down my thoughts and opinions and then compare notes to what I find out there.
+So I thought it would be interesting to first write down my thoughts and opinions and then compare notes to what I find out reading Crockwell's.